nuxt-community/amp-module/docs/guide/usage.md

 ## Create Page
 Creating AMP page is same as non-AMP page, create a Vue file in `pages` folder and start creating your page.
-If you want to have a page that generate both AMP and non-AMP html, you can use `$isAMP` variable to conditionally show components.
+If you want to have a page that generate both AMP and non-AMP html, you can use `$isAMP` variable to conditionally show/hide components.

 `amp-module` inject `$isAMP` on Vue context in order to determine type of current page render.